circleofcircles/circleofcircles/perspectives/your_own.md

-# You can only see from your own perspective
+# You Can Only See from Your Own Perspective

 ## Perspectives